 Remember that these are only the cost of running the CNC machines.
 These can serve as a baseline, though you’ll also want to think about the cost of labor.
 Additionally, several other factors can affect the price of CNC parts, which we cover in the next section.
 Because prices can vary, it’s best to consult potential CNC shops before committing to your order so you have an idea of how it will affect your budget.

 If you’re interested in CNC machining cost reduction, first you have to understand the factors that impact the cost of CNC parts — machining time, start-up costs, material costs and more.
 Here is some background information on each of these factors that can be used to ultimately reduce CNC machining cost.

-- Other Manufacturing Costs: Some CNC machined parts come with special requirements — like tight tolerances or thin walls.
-These often require specific tools, more and additional processing steps — it also requires lower machining speeds.
+- Other manufacturing costs: Some CNC machined parts come with special requirements — like tight tolerances or thin walls.
+These often require specific tools, more and additional processing steps and lower machining speeds.
 All of these factors can impact the machining time, which ultimately drives the cost up.

 Tips for Reducing CNC Machining Cost

 There are changes you can make in each of these areas — machining time, start-up costs, materials costs and other manufacturing costs — to help with CNC machining cost reduction.
 There are some product requirements that you won’t be able to change, but taking steps to ensure your design is optimized can significantly reduce CNC machining costs.
 Here are a few of our tips for reducing CNC machining costs.

 Sharp, 90-degree corners require machines to stop, the part to be rotated, and then the machining process continues.
 As you can imagine, these additional steps take up machining time and often end up costing you extra money.
 Making changes to the internal corner designs of your piece can have an impact on CNC machining cost reduction.